-In most cases, both the driver and their insurance company will very likely argue that your own negligence contributed to or directly caused the accident.
-The insurer may act sympathetic at first and express a desire to see that you are taken care of, but you should not be fooled.
+Often, the driver and their insurance will argue that your negligence contributed to or caused the accident.
+Initially, the insurer may display sympathy and express a desire to ensure your well-being, but you should not be deceived.

-Most phone calls from insurance companies have the specific goal of getting victims to unknowingly make recorded statements that ultimately damage their personal injury claims.
+Insurance companies often call victims to get recorded statements, which can inadvertently harm their personal injury claims.
 You want to retain legal counsel primarily to have an attorney handle these conversations with insurers on your behalf.

 Farris, Riley & Pitt, LLP will take care of these phone calls for you so you can focus on your recovery.
-Our firm will begin negotiating a settlement that provides for all of your needs, and we will not hesitate to file a lawsuit if the insurance company refuses to provide adequate compensation.
+Our firm will commence negotiations to secure a settlement covering all your needs.
+We won’t hesitate to file a lawsuit if the insurance company refuses adequate compensation.

 Why Choose Farris, Riley & Pitt, LLP?

-The lawyers of Farris, Riley & Pitt, LLP have obtained numerous multimillion-dollar verdicts and settlements.
-We will fight to make sure you get every single dollar you are owed for your bicycle accident.
+The bicycle accident lawyers of Farris, Riley & Pitt, LLP have obtained numerous multimillion-dollar verdicts and settlements.
+We will fight to make sure you receive every dollar owed to you for your bicycle accident.

 Our firm will conduct an extremely thorough, independent investigation of your crash scene to determine the exact cause, collect important evidence, and identify every single liable party.
-Kirby Farris and Ken Riley are both lifelong Alabama residents who take pride in helping the people they consider to be friends and neighbors.
+Kirby Farris and Ken Riley are lifelong Alabama residents, proudly assisting those they view as friends and neighbors.

 Mr. Farris and Mr. Riley are members of prominent legal organizations, such as the Alabama Bar Association, Birmingham Bar Association, and American Bar Association.
 They are both admitted to the Alabama Supreme Court as well as the United States District Court for the Southern District of Alabama, the United States District Court for the Northern District of Alabama, and the United States District Court for the Middle District of Alabama.

-Farris, Riley & Pitt, LLP also represent bicycles crash victims on a contingency fee basis, so you do not pay anything unless you receive a financial award.
-Let our attorneys evaluate how we can help you when you call (205) 324-1212 to receive a free consultation.
+Farris, Riley & Pitt, LLP also represents bicycle crash victims on a contingency fee basis, so you do not pay anything unless you receive a financial award.
+Let our bicycle accident lawyers evaluate how we can help you when you call (205) 324-1212 to receive a free consultation.